Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-apy-works.md

 # How to Understand Vault APYs

-It is a standard on Defi Space to estimate returns through [APY](https://www.investopedia.com/terms/a/apy.asp) and [APR](https://www.investopedia.com/terms/a/apr.asp), and Yearn also does so.
+It is a standard on Defi Space to estimate returns through [APY](https://www.investopedia.com/terms/a/apy.asp) and [APR](https://www.investopedia.com/terms/a/apr.asp), and Yeeldx also does so.
 However, different calculations depend on the yVault underlying asset: one for [Curve.Finance](https://curve.fi/) LP Tokens and another for non-curve assets.
-For a simpler version, check [our APYs medium article](https://medium.com/iearn/how-yearn-calculates-estimated-returns-apy-b4fd5b687bf9) or the infographic at the end of the page.
+For a simpler version, check [our APYs medium article](https://medium.com/iearn/how-Yeeldx-calculates-estimated-returns-apy-b4fd5b687bf9) or the infographic at the end of the page.
 The following sections will show how each is calculated:

 ## Non-curve assets

-The estimated returns are displayed on yearn.finance this way:
+The estimated returns are displayed on Yeeldx.finance this way:

 ![image](https://lh3.googleusercontent.com/z2zbme8yXIquVgZjFqSFyz5RmRmxBX2-LEjBvCjSSdBeBYUC9HnfWrnJD5KDYjw4O_Do9wc8lVis0z01rG8HD8YLdvuQ3N9Yzy3hFArQ5DV5I76jgrPPCtUdKDF86933YRARcUOfoXOYPStetw)